• Home

 I used vegetable noodles for this healthy chicken pesto pasta recipe.
 However, you can use any variety of pasta you prefer!
 Long noodles, such as spaghetti are a delicious option.
 And, small pastas with plenty of nooks and crannies, such as mini shells, cavatappi or farfalle are also wonderful choices!
 Or, you can even use alternative pastas such as gluten-free, chickpea and even whole wheat pasta!

-How to cook vegetable pasta?
+How to cook vegetable pasta with pesto?

 Cooking zucchini noodles for this Basil Garlic Chicken is completely optional!
 Once you toss the zucchini noodles with the pesto, the basil pesto sauce softens the zucchini noodles significantly and gives them a “cooked” taste.